- 2 days diving expedition in Sesimbra's National Park of Arrábida

 - Gain a hands-on sailing experience of this historic ship over 90 nautical miles of sailing

 NOTE: Although we mention and include images of marine life, all marine life is wild, so we cannot guarantee that we will find them.

-This voyage takes us to some of the best scuba diving spots of Cape Verde's archipelago where the water temperature goes from 21ºC to 26ºC and the visibility is typically between 15 and 30 meters.
+This voyage takes us to some of the best scuba diving spots on mainland Portugal, where at this time of the year water temperature can reach 20ºC and the visibility is excellent.

 The water in Sesimbra's Marine reserve is rich in fish and other marine life including octopus, lobster, grouper, and small tuna.
 The area is visited each day by a flotilla of dolphins which come into the estuary on the tide to feed and for the more advanced diver.
 Nearby the wreck of the River Gurara, a 170m long Nigerian cargo ship offers two dive locations with the stern at 25m and bow at 30m.

 We will keep our diving itinerary flexible to allow our captain and dive leader to take us to the best dive sites depending on the weather conditions and visibility but options include:

 Baia Armação: An easy dive from 2 to 12m in a one of the most beautiful and calm bays near Sesimbra.
 A sand & rocky bottom in the protected marine reserve with great biodiversity.